liquality/terraform-aws-ecs-ethereum-indexer/README.md

 ## Usage

-Example of an RSK testnet configuration:
+Example of an RSK testnet configuration (with HTTPS enabled):

 ```
 module "indexer-rsk-testnet" {